-- Upon receipt of complaint, the Workforce Development Specialist will conduct an immediate review of the allegations, and take any interim actions (e.g., instructing the respondent to refrain from communications with the complainant), as appropriate.
-If complaint is verbal, encourage the individual to complete the "Complaint Form" in writing.
-If he or she refuses, prepare a Complaint Form based on the verbal reporting. - If documents, emails or phone records are relevant to the investigation, take steps to obtain and preserve them.

-- Request and review all relevant documents, including all electronic communications. - Interview all parties involved, including any relevant witnesses; - Create a written documentation of the investigation (such as a letter, memo or email), which contains the following: - A list of all documents reviewed, along with a detailed summary of relevant documents; - A list of names of those interviewed, along with a detailed summary of their statements; - A timeline of events; - o A summary of prior relevant incidents, reported or unreported; and - The basis for the decision and final resolution of the complaint, together with any corrective action(s). - Keep the written documentation and associated documents in a secure and confidential location. - Promptly notify the individual who reported and the individual(s) about whom the complaint was made of the final determination and implement any corrective actions identified in the written document. - Inform the individual who reported of the right to file a complaint or charge externally as outlined in the next section.
+- Upon receipt of complaint, the Workforce Development Specialist will conduct an immediate review of the allegations, assess the appropriate scope of the investigation, and take any interim actions (e.g., instructing the respondent individual(s) about whom the complaint was made to refrain from communications with the individual(s) who reported the harassment the complainant), as appropriate.
+If complaint is verbal, encourage request that the individual to complete the "Complaint Form" in writing.
+If he or she the person reporting prefers not to fill out the refuses, prepare a Complaint Form, the Workforce Development Specialist will prepare a complaint form or equivalent documentation based on the verbal reporting. - Will take steps to obtain, review, and preserve documents sufficient to assess the allegations, including If-documents, emails or phone records that may be are relevant to the investigation. take steps to obtain and preserve them.
+The Workforce Development Specialist will consider and implement appropriate document request, review and preservation measures, including for electronic communications; - Request and review all relevant documents, including all electronic communications. - Interview all parties involved, including any relevant witnesses; - Create a written documentation of the investigation (such as a letter, memo or email), which contains the following: - o A list of all documents reviewed, along with a detailed summary of relevant documents; - A list of names of those interviewed, along with a detailed summary of their statements; - o A timeline of events: - o A summary of prior relevant incidents, disclosed in the investigation, reported or unreported; and - o The basis for the decision and final resolution of the complaint, together with any corrective action(s). - Keep the written documentation and associated documents in a secure and confidential location; - Promptly notify the individual(s) who reported and the individual(s) about whom the complaint was made of the that the investigation has been completed final determination and implement any corrective actions identified in the written document; and - Inform the individual(s) who reported of the right to file a complaint or charge externally as outlined in the next section.